 Latest Cloud Computing Trends in 2020

 The Cloud Computing industry with continuous growth is arising with a number of Cloud Computing trends.
 The Cloud Trends that we are going to mention below are the combination of new and old practices that have changed the way the industries operate.
 Let’s have a look at some of them now:

 This is more one of the Cloud Computing Trends 2020 which has just carried over to 2020.
 With the development of new services in the SaaS, PaaS and IaaS fields, and the evolution of new services such as function as a service (FaaS) and backend as a service (BaaS), the Cloud market is expected to grow aggressively.
 SaaS alone is expected to grow at 18% CAGR.
 PaaS has already been performing remarkably with an adoption rate of 32% in 2017 and expected to reach 56% by 2020.
 The IaaS market, even with its limited features is predicted to go over $17B in 2018.
-Even when related industry shows a definite slowdown, the future of cloud computing market is definitely towards growth.
+Even when related industry shows a definite slowdown, the future of the cloud computing market is definitely towards growth.

 Increase in Storage Capacity

 Another aspect of the growth-related cloud computing trends is the increase in storage capacity.
 In 2017 alone, the global cloud storage capacity stood at around 600 EB (Exabytes).
 We can certainly expect this to become one of the Cloud Computing Trends 2020, as the capacity is set to double to approximate 1.1 ZB (Zettabyte) by the end of 2018.
 Regular people are boosting these numbers thanks to their increased sharing of personal information online via services like Google Drive and Dropbox.

 Cheaper Storage Solutions